Truro murders

-The Truro murders is the name given to a series of murders uncovered with the discovery in 1978 and 1979 of the remains of two young women in bushland east of the town of Truro in South Australia.
-After police searches, the remains of seven women were discovered in total: five at Truro, one at Wingfield, and one at Port Gawler.
-The women had been murdered over a two-month period in 1976–1977.
+The Truro murders is the name given to a series of murders uncovered with the discovery in 1978 and 1979 of the remains of a young woman and teenage girl in bushland east of the town of Truro in South Australia.
+After police searches, the remains of seven women and girls were discovered in total: five at Truro, one at Wingfield, and one at Port Gawler.
+The victims had been murdered over a two-month period in 1976–1977.